What are the benefits of Twitter for business?

 Reports show that the social media channel had 328 million unique active users in the second quarter of 2017, approximately half of the total figure of its annual users.

 However, a recent report from Forbes has stated that the company’s share prices have rocketed by 8.3%, with quarterly earnings and user growth in 2017 beating estimations by analysts.
-Although Twitter’s growth in recent years has perhaps not been as successful as expected, growth rates in 2017 imply Twitter may see a resurgence in 2018 and the coming years.
+Although Twitter’s growth in recent years has perhaps not been as successful as expected, growth rates in 2017 imply Twitter may see a resurgence in the coming years.
 We certainly expect that to be the case with the exciting headline that Elon Musk is buying Twitter, which means more exciting advancements ahead.

 Reports suggest this recent growth is mainly attributed to the resurrection of dormant Twitter users, rather than people making new accounts.
 This is coupled with a surge in users following political news in the United States – this is perhaps partly thanks to Donald Trump, who is more active on the social media channel than any other politician, let alone the U.S. president, before him!

-Although perhaps not as popular in terms of monthly active users as other major social media channels such as Facebook and Instagram, Twitter is still an extremely beneficial marketing tool for business in 2018.
+Although perhaps not as popular in terms of monthly active users as other major social media channels such as Facebook and Instagram, Twitter is still an extremely beneficial marketing tool for business.
 However, the difficulty of establishing a Twitter reputation in an increasingly competitive market can be tough, and a page needs to be maintained in order to keep its followers interested.
-Below we discuss some of the various benefits and drawbacks of Twitter for business in 2018.
+Below we discuss some of the various benefits and drawbacks of Twitter for business.

 Twitter positives for business